itsmatttobin/html-boilerplate/README.md

 - Node.js
 - Gulp
-- Bower

 Download or clone the latest version.
 Run the following commands in the root directory:

 1. `npm install`
-2. `gulp`
+2. `gulp`*

 And you're all set!

-Run `gulp watch` to watch for changes in Sass, CSS and JavaScript files for compilation and minification.
+* 'gulp' watches for changes in Sass, CSS and JavaScript files for compilation and minification.